CodeWithCharles/CodeWithCharles/README.md

 Hello,

-I'm Charles POULAIN, developer.
-I'm not yet specialized in a specific technology, but I have tried a lot of things.
+I'm Charles POULAIN, back-end developer.
+I've tried a lot of different things which I upload there.
 I define myself as a self taught developer.
 I really enjoy programming in all of its shapes, and that's a real passion to me.

-What did I worked with until now  :
+What I have worked with until now  :

-- HTML-CSS
-- JavaScript - jQuery - Node JS
+- Node JS
 - PHP - Symfony
 - C# - WPF
-- Python (Flask and data analysis)
+- Python
-- Lua (Using the minecraft mod called OpenComputer.
-I did a python server on a Ovh VPS, and used it to communicate with my in-game computers to control systems)
 - Java (I created some mods and minecraft plugins)
 - Arduino
-- MySQL - SQL Server - SQL - T-SQL - Meurise - PhpMyAdmin...
+- MySQL - SQL - T-SQL etc.

-Currently I would like to learn more about Docker and Kubernetes.
-I have more of a back-end profile.
+I am currently trying to discord the huge iceberg of Neural Network and Deep Learning with Python.

 How to contact me :